Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 Agents, devices, miners, apps, and services buying resources or making commitments at internet speed with self-custodied funds.

-Live network UX and KRC ecosystem tooling are the starting point.
+Live network UX, receipts, and source-verifiable reads are the starting point.
 Covenants, ZK hooks, later app programs, and higher-density RTD ideas belong in the later build path until their activation evidence changes.

 Open capability table